Vettabase/awesome-mariadb/README.md

 **Is the Resource Adequately Tested with MariaDB?**

 This might not matter much for a blog post.
 But software projects should be well tested with MariaDB.
-It's easy to overlook this necessaty, because one might think that if the code doesn't return strange errors it works.
+It's easy to overlook this necessity, because one might think that if the code doesn't return strange errors it works.
 But when a query fails, the application might not expose errors.
 After some time you might find out that some data are missing or inconsistent.

 **Is the Resource Really "for MySQL and MariaDB"?**